Apappas97/Covid-19-Data-Exploration-in-SQL/README.md

 # Covid-19-Data-Exploration-in-SQL
-In this project, I extracted global Covid-19 data containing information on confirmed cases, deaths, and vaccinations and imported it to Microsoft SQL Server.
+In this project, I extracted and imported global Covid-19 data containing information on confirmed cases, deaths, and vaccinations into Microsoft SQL Server.

 Data Source:  https://ourworldindata.org/covid-deaths